Friday, September 1, 2017

 The abandoned Masonic building:

-A short trip into the mining town of Newman where for a gold coin donation we could use the dump point and replenish our potable and non-potable water.
-We shopped at the local Woolies but then had to wait till midday to purchase alcohol.
-We stopped in at the Newman Hotel while waiting and both had a corona.
-Ouch, $18 for two beers.
+A quick visit to the mining town of Newman, where, in exchange for a gold coin donation, we could use the dump point and restock our drinking and non-drinking water supplies.
+We shopped at the local Woolworths but then had to wait until midday to purchase alcohol.

 No comments: